Skip top navigation

 2. Recruit participants and perform the sorts

-3. Capture data using a keyboard or bar code scanner (optional)
+3. Capture data using a keyboard or bar code scanner (the scanner is optional)

 4. Analyse the data using our SynCaps software and a spreadsheet package